the dye process -

-the silk comes rolled on a bolt, many, many yards of luxurious white silk. to start, the silk is cut to the desired length and washed. once the silk is washed, it is taken through a hours long process after which, the colors from the plant dye will bond with the fabric & become permanent.
+the silk comes rolled on a bolt, many, many yards of luxurious white silk. to start, the silk is cut to the desired length and washed. once the silk is washed, it is taken through an hours long process, called mordanting, after which, the colors from the plant dye will form permanent bonds with the fabric.

 after the silks are dyed, they are either cut into scarves & sewn by hand, cut into garments & sewn by hand or admired and loved just as they are. each pattern piece is traced & cut, each thread color is carefully chosen, hems are ironed, bias tape is made, French seams are lovingly pressed, cut and sewn. the finished garment has gone through many stages to become a wearable work of art.

 the printing process -

 many scarves are donned with floral motifs. each motif is carved by hand from an original drawing using sheets of linoleum.
 I use flowers from the garden as inspiration, my many books on flowers (my favorite is the ‘Concise British Flora in Colour’ by W. Keble Martin) or trips to the local botanical garden. recently, I’ve been inspired by the instagram accounts of Max Gill and hartfloral, who compose magnificent floral arrangements.

 I transfer the drawing onto a sheet on linoleum. the time it takes for me to carve a flower depends on its size and complexity. once the flower or bouquet is carved, the block (a printmaking term for the carved linoleum sheet) is test printed. from there, it’s tweaked, re-carved and test printed again. once the final test print is pulled, I begin mixing ink to print the scarf. the beauty of natural dyes is they shift in color depending on their surroundings. if I want to accentuate a green tone in the silk, I will mix my ink slightly greener. the block is repeatedly inked and printed by hand, making each scarf one of a kind.